ThomasPfuhl/gdm/README.md

 ### using Liquibase

-**Liquibase needs an Java Runtime.
-You wil have to instal itb efooe ryoou can use Liquibase.**
+**Liquibase needs a Java Runtime.
+A JRE is not part of this distribution.**

     cd database /liquibase
     ../../liquibase updateSQL